awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

  In this step, you create a resource for the camera module and affiliate it with the Lambda function, allowing the resource to be accessible on the AWS IoT Greengrass core\.

 1. On the group configuration page, choose **Resources**\.
-![\[The group configuration page with Resources highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/ml-dlc-inference/gg-ml2-group-config-resources.png)
+![\[The group configuration page with Resources highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-resources.png)

-1. On the **Local Resources** tab, choose **Add local resource**\.
+1. On the **Local** tab, choose **Add local resource**\.

 1. On the **Create a local resource** page, use the following values:
    + For **Resource name**, enter **videoCoreSharedMemory**\.
    + For **Resource type**, choose **Device**\.
    + For **Device path**, enter **/dev/vcsm**\.

-     The **Device path** is the local absolute path of the device resource\.
-This path can only refer to a character device or block device under /dev\.
+     The device path is the local absolute path of the device resource\.
+This path can refer only to a character device or block device under `/dev`\.
    + For **Group owner file access permission**, choose **Automatically add OS group permissions of the Linux group that owns the resource**\.

      The **Group owner file access permission** option lets you grant additional file access permissions to the Lambda process\.
 For more information, see [Group Owner File Access Permission](access-local-resources.md#lra-group-owner)\.